christianvuye/VATPAT/docs/worklog/June.md

 - added display html template to show to user after login
 - removed scopes keyword argument and added client id keyword argument
 - added index url for signing in

+### Date: 21/06/2024
+- decomposed new feature request into smaller, more manageable chunks